mmortatti/pico8-emulator/README.md

 ```

 In this case, I am using the MonoGame API to read button input.
 In the first line I add a simple lambda function that takes an integer value representing the key that was pressed and call a IsKeyDown function that takes that value and returns whether that key is down or not.
-After that, I set all the integer values that represent all the PICO-8 keys: Left, Rignt, Up, Down, Z and X.
+After that, I set all the integer values that represent all the PICO-8 keys (Left, Rignt, Up, Down, Z and X) to the corresponding integer values .

 Now we need to tell the class how to interpret the PICO-8 screen color values and draw it to the screen.
 This process is done by passing an array of color values to the Flip function and a lambda function that taks rgb integer values and returns the corresponding color value.